Vaporware: Late release

 A product missing its announced release date, and the labeling of it as vaporware by the press, can be caused by its development taking longer than planned.
 Most software products are not released on time, according to researchers in 2001 who studied the causes and effects of vaporware; "I hate to say yes, but yes", a Microsoft product manager stated in 1984, adding that "the problem isn't just at Microsoft".
 The phenomenon is so common that Lotus' release of 1-2-3 on time in January 1983, three months after announcing it, amazed many.
+When Lotus Notes appeared in 1989, the company said "Notes is coming off the vaporware list".

 Software development is a complex process, and developers are often uncertain how long it will take to complete any given project.
 Fixing errors in software, for example, can make up a significant portion of its development time, and developers are motivated not to release software with errors because it could damage their reputation with customers.
 Last-minute design changes are also common.
 Large organizations seem to have more late projects than smaller ones, and may benefit from hiring individual programmers on contract to write software rather than using in-house development teams.
 Adding people to a late software project does not help; according to Brooks' Law, doing so increases the delay.

 Not all delays in software are the developers' fault.
 In 1986, the American National Standards Institute adopted SQL as the standard database manipulation language.
 Software company Ashton-Tate was ready to release dBase IV, but pushed the release date back to add support for SQL.
 The company believed that the product would not be competitive without it.
 As the word became more commonly used by writers in the mid-1980s, InfoWorld magazine editor James Fawcette wrote that its negative connotations were unfair to developers because of these types of circumstances.